-Dark chocolate health benefits
+Dark chocolate's health benefits

-Good quality dark chocolate offers plenty of potential health benefits.
+Good quality dark chocolate has plenty of potential health benefits.
 Unfortunately, chocolate is also the source of a lot of health myths, and scientists face challenges when studying it, as some of its ingredients may counteract its benefits.

-1. Nutrients and fiber
+1. Adding nutrients and fiber